MicrosoftDocs/connected-spaces/articles/communication-plan.md

 |✔ **DO** consider introducing a concept such as “learning store” |Our studies show that a clear description of a “learning store” (for example, a store that uses insights to “learn” how to provide better customer service) helps shoppers understand the technology as a whole. |
 |✔ **DO** offer a way to learn more|	Shoppers appreciate being able to ask additional questions, for example through email or a phone number.|
 |![Red "X"](media/avoid.PNG "Red X") **AVOID** “you” or “your” (for example “your shopping experience” or “your data”)|Use of “you” and “your” increases concern about personalization and personal data in this scenario.|

+### Example: Explaining what technology is in use and how it works

 ![Example disclosure](media/disclosure-example.PNG "Example disclosure")